mullenlucas/todo-list/README.md

-# todo-list
+# webpack-template
-A "to-do" list management project
+A webpack template to start with